leah-mayo/sample/README.md

-This is my first repository and my first commit.
+# About Me

-I am making changes to this file.
+This is my about me project.